 Consider your personal situation and then make the call on how much you need.
-The bottom line is to make sure you actually have an Emergency fund to guarantee your needs are taken care of.
+Make sure you actually have an emergency fund to guarantee your needs are taken care of.

 Your emergency fund can be used in a pinch for when something “unexpected” comes up, but what if we changed what an unexpected expense meant?

-In the past, I used to be surprised when I would have a car break down or something in my house break.
+I used to be surprised when I would have a car break down or something in my house breaks.
 Then, I had kind of an “Aha!” moment.
 It should not come as a shock when we have one of the expenses.

-Things like car maintenance, home maintenance, and even some medical expenses are bound to happen.
+Plan for expenses that are bound to happen like car maintenance, home maintenance, and even some medical expenses.
 So why not budget for them?

-Give your self budgeting categories names car maintenance and home maintenance and set aside a certain amount every month.
+Create some categories in your budget named car maintenance and home maintenance and set aside a certain amount every month.

 For car maintenance, consider things like the age of your vehicle, if it’s still under warranty, and what type of insurance coverage you have.
 Similarly, for home maintenance, consider if you have a home warranty, how old your appliances in the home are, and how likely it is that something will rot out based on the home’s age.